by Isabelle Hannah

 The island of Anglesey is a fantastic destination for a holiday or short break.
 And if you are a dog owner, you’ll want to be sure there are plenty of places to visit and go where you can take your four-legged friend.

-Caffi Siop Mechell in Llanfechell, near Cemaes Bay, is a community cafe, run by volunteers.
+A community cafe, run by volunteers.
 The food gets rave reviews – simple, delicious and affordable.
 And there’s even a little garden at the back of the cafe, perfect for sunny days.
-Open 9.30am – 3.30pm Monday to Friday and 9.30am to 1.30pm on Saturdays, there are vegan, vegetarian and gluten-free options available.
+Open 9.30am – 3pm Monday to Friday but closed on weekends; there are vegan, vegetarian and gluten-free options available.

-The Pilot House Cafe is perched at the head of Penmon Point on the south-east corner of Anglesey.
-What a stunning location!
+Perched at the head of Penmon Point on the south-east corner of Anglesey is this lovely cafe in a stunning location.
 Ideal for a break after a walk along the Anglesey Coastal path or a potter around the rocky coastline and rock pools exposed at low tide.

-Mojo’s Creperie on Rhosneigr High Street is Anglesey’s only French owned restaurant.
+Located on the high street, is Anglesey’s only French owned restaurant.
 Serving a smorgasbord of sweet and savoury crepes, croques and galettes, it is fully licensed, there’s a good evening menu too.
 Opening hours are seasonal so do check before you set out.

-You’ll find Llys Llewelyn Tea Rooms in the middle of Aberffraw.
-It’s ideally situated for a pit stop after a walk along the Anglesey Coastal Path or down the river towards Aberffraw beach.
+Located in the heart of Aberffraw and ideally situated for a pit stop after a walk along the Anglesey Coastal Path or down the river towards Aberffraw beach.
 It serves breakfasts and lovely lunches and great homemade cakes.
 A social enterprise, Llys Llewelyn Tea Rooms are popular with the local community as well.
 There’s seating inside and outside making it an easy place to bring your dog along too.

-Lligwy Beach Cafe is ideally placed for a stop off after a walk along Lligwy Beach or the Anglesey Coastal Path.
-It serves coffees, teas, hot chocolate, ice cream and lollies along with a whole host of lovely home cooked food.
-Dog-friendly, with seating mainly outside (there’s a big basket of blankets for chilly days!), this is a firm favourite with several of the Menai team.
+This cafe is perfectly placed for a stop off after a walk along Lligwy Beach or the Anglesey Coastal Path.
+It serves coffees, teas, hot chocolate, ice cream and lollies along with a whole host of lovely home-cooked food.
+Dogs are welcome, with seating mainly outside (there’s a big basket of blankets for chilly days!), this is a firm favourite with several of the Menai team.

 Comments are closed.